[Exclusive] Getting personal: Putin's daughters on new EU blacklist

 Soadat Narzieva held 27 Swiss bank accounts worth hundreds of millions of US dollars and was named in six offshore firms linked to her oligarch brother Alisher Usmanov, according to the EU.

-Ekaterina Ignatova, an oligarch's wife, declared an income $24m (€22m) in 2019.
+Ekaterina Ignatova, an oligarch's wife, declared an income of $24m (€22m) in 2019.
 Anastasia Ignatova, his stepdaughter, formally owns the Valerie — an 85-meter yacht worth $140m — via a British Virgin Islands-based shell firm.

 And Mikhail Babakov runs a real-estate firm in France which owns a house worth €11m near Versailles.